GEOFON/stream2segment/README.md

-# Disclamier: this repository is OUTDATED and intended only to provide information to the user.
-For a REAL USAGE of the code (`git clone`) PLEASE GO TO: **https://github.com/rizac/stream2segment**
+# Disclamier: this repository and its documentation are OUTDATED.
+If you want to use the program or read about it, PLEASE GO TO: **https://github.com/rizac/stream2segment**

 # stream2segment